zenibako/alacritty-smooth-cursor/README.md

 ## Known issues

-* When I tried running this with Waylad, I got a lot of artifacts and it didn't update as smooth in general.
-Running via XWayland (`env -u WAYLAND_DISPLAY alacritty`) works though
+* This fork doesn't run well on Wayland (#3 if you want to tackle it).
+For now, build the application without Wayland support to make it use XWayland:
+  `cargo run --features=x11 --no-default-features`.
+I used to recommend unsetting `WAYLAND_DISPLAY` here: __don't do it please__.
+This will make __all__ applications you start from the terminal ignore your Wayland session.
 * Currently redraws are dumb and update the window every frame even if nothing has changed.
-Expect a little GPU usage in idle.
+Expect a little GPU usage in idle (progress in #2).
-* "Spring" effect looks nice, but may be annoying when the cursor jumps around a lot.
-TODO: Implement a restriction on how much the cursor size may change during movement
 * Block cursor may look really off due to blending hack that essentially just inverts the character color.
 It is recommended to replace it with "underline" (see config or GIF demo)